genomicsclass/book/pages/matrix_operations.md

 We can see that `c(3,2,1)` is not a solution as the answer here is not the required `c(6,2,1)`.

-To get the solution we will need to invert the matrix on the left, a concept we learn about below.
+To get the solution, we will need to invert the matrix on the left, a concept we learn about below.

 Here is the general definition of matrix multiplication of matrices $$A$$ and $$X$$: